 If you have found yourself with a layover at London Stansted Airport, you may now be wondering what to do with your time….besides sleep!
-While options are a bit limited, you should be fine for a short visit.
+While options are limited, you should be fine for a short visit.

-Here are 6 things to do on a layover at London Stansted Airport:
+Here are six things to do on a layover at London Stansted Airport:

 1. Enjoy a meal

-Definitely enjoy a bite to eat between flights.
+Enjoy a bite to eat between flights.
 You have a few places to choose from, including Costa and Starbucks cafes, grab-and-go kiosks, and restaurants and bars.
-For a leisurely meal, you may choose Coast to Coast, Halo, and The Illustrious Bar and Cafe.
+For a leisurely meal, choose Coast to Coast, Halo, and The Illustrious Bar and Cafe.
 Several locations are open 24 hours.

 2. Hang out in the lounge

-The Escape Lounge caters to travellers of any class or airline, so you can pay a one-time entry fee and access food, drinks, inclusive WiFi, and a more comfortable setting than the public terminal.
-Pre-book a lounge pass online or use your lounge membership program to gain entry.
+The Escape Lounge caters to travellers of any class or airline so that you can pay a one-time entry fee and access food, drinks, inclusive WiFi, and a more comfortable setting than the public terminal.
+You can pre-book a lounge pass online or use your lounge membership program to gain entry.
 The Escape Lounge is located in the International Terminal, inside Security.
 See our London Stansted Airport Guide for locations and rates.

 3. Browse the shops

-Pick-up those last-minute souvenirs or travel items you forgot to pack.
-You’ll find typical airport staples like Duty Free, pharmacies, and shops touting sunglasses, luggage, and technology.
-Pick up a souvenir at Rituals or Glorious Britain, or hit local favorite Superdry.
+You can pick up those last-minute souvenirs or travel items you forgot to pack.
+You’ll find typical airport staples like Duty-Free, pharmacies, and shops touting sunglasses, luggage, and technology.
+Pick up a souvenir at Rituals or Glorious Britain, or hit local favourite Superdry.

 4. Go sightseeing

-If spending anymore time in airport is just too unbearable, you might want to daytrip into London for some exploring.
-Stansted is connected to buses and trains, but you’ll want at least 8 hours between flights before heading so far off.
+If spending more time in the airport is too unbearable, you should take a day trip to London for some exploring.
+Stansted is connected to buses and trains, but you’ll want at least 8 hours between flights before heading far off.
 You can store any unnecessary bags at the storage located pre-Security.

 Trains are your quickest option to central London, though buses are also well connected to other points.
-Taxis are available, of course, but they’re pricey and subject to the notoriously bad London traffic.
+Taxis are available but pricey and subject to the notoriously bad London traffic.